Darcey Bussell: Television

 In December 2013 Bussell presented a BBC Two documentary titled Darcey's Ballet Heroines.
 In December 2014 she presented a BBC One documentary on Audrey Hepburn, titled Darcey Bussell: Looking for Audrey.
 In May 2015, Bussell was co-presenter and dance expert for the Grand Final of the inaugural BBC Young Dancer competition, which was aired live on BBC Two.

 In December 2015 Bussell presented an hour-long documentary on BBC Two, Darcey's Ballet Heroes, focussing on Vaslav Nijinsky, Rudolf Nureyev, and other male professionals ballet dancers.
 In December 2016, she presented a BBC One documentary on Margot Fonteyn, titled Darcey Bussell: Looking for Margot.
 In December 2017, she presented a BBC One documentary on Fred Astaire, titled Darcey Bussell: Looking for Fred.
 In December 2018, she presented a BBC Two documentary on the mental health benefits of dance, titled Darcey Bussell: Dancing to Happiness.

-She has presented the live cinema relays for The Royal Ballet from the 2013/14 season onwards.

 On 10 April 2019 Bussell announced that she had decided to step down as judge from Strictly Come Dancing.
 She said: "It has been a complete privilege for me to be part of Strictly, working with such a talented team.
 I have enjoyed every minute of my time and will miss everyone from my fellow judges, the presenters, the dancers, the musicians, the entire back stage team, and especially the viewers of the show, who have been so supportive."

 Bussell presented Darcey Bussell's Wild Coasts of Scotland, a four-part travel series which aired on More4 from 8 February to 1 March 2021.

-In 2021, she was a guest performer in Coppelia!, a modern retelling of the classical ballet which featured on Great Performances.

-On 19 July 2022, the four-part series Darcey Bussell’s Royal Roadtrip, presented by Bussell, will premiere on More4.
+On 19 July 2022, the four-part series Darcey Bussell's Royal Roadtrip, presented by Bussell, premiered on More4.

 Honours and tributes

+In 1994, a full-length portrait of her was unveiled by the artist Allen Jones RA, commissioned by The National Portrait Gallery, London.

 Bussell was appointed Officer of the Order of the British Empire (OBE) in the 1995 New Year Honours for services to ballet, Commander of the Order of the British Empire (CBE) in the 2006 Birthday Honours, and Dame Commander of the Order of the British Empire (DBE) in the 2018 New Year Honours for services to dance.